-Chicago Department of Public Health (CDPH): Offers many resources including its Together We Heal Initiative Toolkit which includes educational resources, self-guided trainings, podcasts and more focused on racial healing and learning throughout Chicago.
+Chicago Department of Public Health (CDPH): Offers many resources including its Year of Healing 2022 Toolkit which includes educational resources, self-guided trainings, podcasts and more focused on racial healing and learning throughout Chicago.

 Government Alliance on Race and Equity (GARE): Provides a tools and resources page with resource guides and papers for organizations to use to achieve racial equity.